Merritt B. Curtis

 Merritt Barton Curtis, (August 31, 1892 – May 16, 1966) was a United States Marine Corps officer with the rank of brigadier general during World War II.
-He was also lawyer who in 1960 ran for President of the United States in Washington with B. N. Miller and vice-president in Texas with Charles L. Sullivan under the Constitution Party banner.
-Curtis also ran for vice-president in Michigan with Lars Daly under the Tax Cut banner.
+He was also a lawyer who in 1960 ran for President of the United States in Washington with B. N. Miller and vice-president in Texas with Charles L. Sullivan under the Constitution Party banner.
+Curtis also ran for vice-president in Michigan with Lar Daly under the Tax Cut banner.

 Early career

 Merritt Barton Curtis was born in 1892 at San Bernardino, California, son of Israel Hamilton Curtis and Eliza Allen Mee.
 He attended the University of California, Berkeley, where he earned his Bachelor of Arts degree in 1916.
 Curtis subsequently entered the Marine Corps on August 10, 1917, and was commissioned second lieutenant on that date.
 He also married Francis Claire Bracewell on April 23, 1917, at Riverside, California.

 Curtis was assigned to the Marine Barracks Quantico, Virginia, and served there during the whole duration of World War I. He was transferred to the 1st Provisional Brigade of Marine and sent for duties in Haiti on June 1, 1920.
 Curtis was transferred to Garde d'Haïti in January 1922 and served there until October 1923, when he returned to the United States.
 He was assigned back to the Marine Barracks Quantico after his arrival, but at the beginning of April 1924, Curtis was transferred to the Naval Submarine Base New London, Connecticut, where he was appointed commanding officer of the local Marine detachment.

 He was later transferred at Headquarters Marine Corps in Washington, D.C., where he was assigned to the Paymaster's Office.
 During his duties in Washington, D.C., Curtis attended George Washington University and earned a Bachelor of Laws degree in 1927.
 As a lawyer, he was a member of the bar in California.